Germans march against far right and neo-Nazis | DW | 15.02.2020

 Parallel demo in Dresden

-A second demonstration is also set to go-ahead on Saturday in Dresden, where people around 800 people are expected to march against Neo-Nazis.
+A second demonstration against the far-right is also set to go-ahead on Saturday in Dresden.
+Dana Regev, DW's correspondent reported that around 800 people are expected to attend.

 The march follows the commemoration of the victims on the 75th anniversary of the bombing of Dresden.
 During the demonstrations around 5,000 neo-Nazis rallied as they attempted to co-opt the memorial.